-Our Centre is now open again for face-to-face counselling, although some of our counsellors continue to work online.
+We are currently offering face-to-face counselling from our Centre in Exeter, although some of our counsellors continue to work online.

 We welcome new referrals to our service now that we are open again.
 We do have a waiting list at present but if you call our office on 01392 256711 during our opening hours we can take down your details and put you on the list.